 We are committed to meaningful engagement with communities, patients and carers to make sure that we commission high quality, value for money health services for local people, based on patient experience and feedback.

-Get involved by using the buttons to the side to explore opportunities to get involved with the work of the CCG and wider health services, join your PPG, attend events and complete surveys.
-To see what a valuable difference getting involved makes, take a look at “We’re listening” section for details of changes we have made in response to patient and public feedback.
+Find out how you can take part by using the buttons to the side to explore opportunities to get involved with the work of the CCG and wider health services, join your PPG, attend events and complete surveys.
+To see what a valuable difference getting involved makes, take a look at our case studies for details of changes we have made in response to patient and public feedback.

 NHS Coventry and Rugby CCG awarded “Outstanding” for Patient and Community Engagement